Green Energy (Definition and Promotion) Act 2009

-The Green Energy (Definition and Promotion) Act 2009 (c 19) is an Act of the Parliament of the United Kingdom.
-The Act is intended to reduce carbon emissions in England and Wales in order to reduce climate change, to increase the diversity and security of energy supplies, to reduce fuel poverty, and to contribute to meeting the EU 2020 renewable energy targets.
+The Green Energy (Definition and Promotion) Act 2009 (c.
+19) is an act of the Parliament of the United Kingdom.
+The act is intended to reduce carbon emissions in England and Wales in order to reduce climate change, to increase the diversity and security of energy supplies, to reduce fuel poverty, and to contribute to meeting the EU 2020 renewable energy targets.

+Purpose

+The aim of the bill was to remove alleged barriers to support small-scale renewable energy production.

+Provisions

+The act removes the need for planning permission for installations for domestic premises.

-Section 1 - Definition and promotion of green energy
+Definition and promotion of green energy

-Sections 1(2) and (3) define the expression "green energy" for the purposes of this Act, the definition given being:
+Sections 1(2) and (3) define the expression "green energy" for the purposes of this act, the definition given being: